ultron-hiof/ultron/README.md

 ```

+### Plot training and validation accuarcy & loss
-plot_model() will plot the training and validation accuarcy and loss depending on what the user specifies.
+**plot_model()** will plot the training and validation accuarcy and loss depending on what the user specifies.
 The function takes in the history object that is createt by the fit function provided by Keras for training a
 model.
 These function calls will create two images acc.png and loss.png in the given location.
+Image is
+shown below code snippet.
 ```python
 from ultron.plot.graph import plot_model